lemonlabsuk/scala-uri/README.md

  * Raising bugs and feature requests
  * Fixing bugs and developing new features (I will attempt to merge in pull requests ASAP)
  * Improving the performance of `scala-uri`.
-See the [Performance Tests](#performance-tests) section below for details of how to run the performance benchmarks.
+See the [Performance Tests](https://github.com/theon/scala-uri-benchmarks) project for details of how to run the `scala-uri` performance benchmarks.

 # Building scala-uri